924973292/TOP-ReID/README.md

 **TOP-ReID** is a powerful multi-spectral object Re-identification (ReID) framework designed to retrieve specific objects by leveraging complementary information from different image spectra.
 It overcomes the limitations of traditional single-spectral ReID in complex visual environments by reducing distribution gap and enhancing cyclic feature aggregation among different image spectra.
 Besides, TOP-ReID achieves advanced performance in multi-spectral and missing-spectral object ReID and holds great potential under cross-spectral settings.

 ## News
 Exciting news!
-Our paper has been accepted at AAAI 2024! 🎉
+Our paper has been accepted by the AAAI 2024! 🎉

 ## Table of Contents